 EPAOs must ensure that the professional discussion and questioning element of the observation are conducted in a suitable controlled environment i.e. quiet room free from distraction and influence, with the necessary equipment for each assessment method e.g. computer, PowerPoint facilities (if required by the apprentice).
 It is anticipated that EPAOs will use the employer's premises wherever possible to minimise costs.
-They may be conducted face-to-face or via an online platform e.g. video-conferencing.
-EPAOs must ensure appropriate methods to prevent misrepresentation are in place should an online option be used.
-For example, screen share and 360-degree camera function with an administrator/invigilator when carrying out the assessment of the professional discussion.
+They may be conducted face-to-face or via an online platform e.g. video conferencing.
+EPAOs must ensure appropriate methods are in place to prevent misrepresentation should an online option be used, to establish that the professional discussion can be conducted securely and that the apprentice is able to participate unaided.
+Camera technology that can check the appropriateness of the assessment environment and conditions will be sufficient.
+This may be for example screen share and 360-degree camera function with an administrator/invigilator when carrying out the assessment of the professional discussion or other suitable solution.